Another Word For OPINION

 popular opinion

-Noun : Synonym of public opinion
+Noun : Synonym of public opinion.

 thought

-Noun : (countable) Representation created in the mind without the use of one's faculties of vision, sound, smell, touch, or taste; an instance of thinking.
+Noun : (countable) A representation created in the mind without the use of one's faculties of vision, sound, smell, touch, or taste; an instance of thinking.

 Noun : (uncountable) The operation by which mental activity arise or are manipulated; the process of thinking; the agency by which thinking is accomplished.

-Noun : (uncountable) A way of thinking (associated with a group, nation or region).
+Noun : (countable) A way of thinking (associated with a group, nation or region).

 public opinion